 - Solid-Fuel-Burning Appliance meets the particulate emission requirements of the Canadian Standard or the US Standard.

-- Complies with manufacturer's installation instructions and the BC Building Code, BC Fire Code, and CAN/CSA - B365 Standard.
+- Installation must comply with manufacturer's installation instructions and the BC Building Code, BC Fire Code, and CAN/CSA - B365 Standard where applicable.

 - Appliances installed in mobile homes must be approved for such installations.